nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### List

-### [Proposed] Find
+### [Proposed] Find feature

 #### Proposed Implementation

-The proposed find mechanism extends the find mechanism of `AddressBook`, which only allows users to find entries based on the "Name" attribute.
+The proposed `find` mechanism extends the `find` mechanism of `AddressBook`, which only allows users to find entries based on the "Name" attribute.
 This extended find mechanism allows users to find entries based on any attribute, namely:
 * Name
 * Size
 * Colour